-You’re ready to go to treatment — there’s just one step left.
+You’re ready to go to treatment—there’s just one step left.
 Packing!
-While you can usually buy any basic supplies you forget, it’s still best, and most comforting, to make sure you have what you need from home.
+While you can usually buy any basic supplies you forget, it’s still best and most comforting to ensure you have what you need from home.
 What to bring to rehab and what you should leave behind are common concerns when entering a treatment facility.

-Our approved, and suggested, items to bring include common-sense items like clothing and necessary medication.
+At Michael’s House, our approved and suggested items to bring include common-sense items like clothing and necessary medication.
 Clothing should be comfortable, everyday clothes that do not contain any inappropriate language or images.
 For example, pictures or slogans extolling drug or alcohol use or profanity would be inappropriate.
-You may also want to bring workout clothes or appropriate swimwear.
+You may also want to bring appropriate swimwear.
 For women, this means a one-piece swimsuit that covers your midsection.
-Men, please no Speedos!
-Don’t forget your sunglasses, sunscreen or sunhat as well.
+Men, please, no Speedos!
+Don’t forget your sunglasses or sunhat, and sunscreen.

 You should bring any approved prescription or over-the-counter medications.
 These have to be appropriately labeled with your name, the name of the medication, and dosage instructions.
-They’ll also be handed over to staff on arrival.
-Our great team of physicians and counselors will make sure you get what you need, when you need it!
+These medications will be handed over to staff on arrival.
+Our excellent team of physicians and counselors will ensure you get what you need when you need it!

-You can bring an iPod as long as it doesn’t have a camera or Internet capability.
-We also recommend bringing an alarm clock.
+You can bring a digital music player as long as it doesn’t have a camera or internet capability.

 Don’t forget some essentials!
 Be sure to bring the following: